Imbolc: Complete Guide

 Quick Meaning

 Imbolc (February 1st) celebrates purification, inspiration, new beginnings.
-I kindle my creative fire and prepare for new growth.
+I kindle my creative and prepare for new growth.
 Light grows within me.

 Meaning